slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 ## On habits and systems

 > *"We are what we repeatedly do.
 Excellence, then, is not an act, but a habit."
--- Will Durant [1885]*
+-- Aristotle [-384]*

 Habits are systems.
 We are essentially our habits.

 Habits are like compound interest in real life.

-Consistency doesn’t result from effort, it comes from showing up.
-Long-term thinking and discipline will guarantee you an easier life.
-Endurance is more relevant than toughness.
+Consistency doesn’t result from effort; it comes from showing up.
+Long-term thinking and discipline guarantee an easier life.
+Endurance matters more than toughness.

 Hints:

-- See your life as a series of «hotspots».
-Every day you invest your time, energy, and attention into seven hotspots: mind, body, emotions, career, finances, relationships, and fun.
-See your hotspots as a portfolio to make sure you don’t overinvest in some areas and underinvest in others.
-Annual review: GOOD + BAD.
+- Every day you invest time, energy, and attention into seven «hotspots»: mind, body, emotions, career, finances, relationships, and fun.
+Treat them as a portfolio to avoid overinvesting in some and underinvesting in others.
+Annual review.
-- You do not raise to the level of your goals, you fall to the level of your systems.
+- You do not rise to the level of your goals; you fall to the level of your systems.
-- Stop a bad behaviour by filling the space with a better one.
-Replacement is better than abstinence.
+- Stop a bad behavior by filling the space with a better one.
+Replacement beats abstinence.

 > *"People don’t decide their future, they decide their habits and their habits decide their futures."
 -- F.M.
 Alexander [1869]*